kinecosystem/kin-website-docs/docs/how-it-works.md

 ### Channels

+**Note**: Channels are only relevant for Kin 2 and Kin 3 transactions.

 Channels are additional Kin accounts that are used to increase the rate at which transactions can be submitted.
 Simply put, if an app uses 100 channels, it will be able to perform 100 transactions at the same time.
 An account on Stellar can only perform a single transaction at a time, so apps cannot submit multiple transactions at a time without using channels.

 One way to implement channels is as follows: